-Mathematics

-- 100 Elements of Modern Mathematics (3).
+100 Elements of Modern Mathematics (3).
 F and S, core.
 An introduction to the content, methodology, and history of mathematics.
 Among the topics which may be covered are cardinal numbers and set theory, axiomatic systems, probability theory, computer programming, groups and fields, and number theory.
 Prerequisite: one year of algebra and one year of geometry.
+Staff.

-Staff. - 110 Precalculus Mathematics (4).
+110 Precalculus Mathematics (4).
 F and S. A course in elementary functions to prepare students for the calculus sequence.
 Topics include the properties of the real number system, inequalities and absolute values, functions and their graphs, solutions of equations, polynomial functions, trigonometric functions, exponential and logarithm functions.
 Prerequisite: three years of college preparatory mathematics.
+Staff.

-Staff. - 132 Calculus for Management, Life, and Social Sciences (4).
-F and S, core.
-Functions, limits, derivatives.
-Applications of derivatives to maximum-minimum problems; exponential and logarithmic functions; integrals; functions of several variables.
+132 Calculus for Management, Life, and Social Sciences (4).
+F and S, core, Functions. limits, derivatives.
+Applications of derivatives to maximum-minimum problems; exponential and logarithmic functions: integrals: functions of several variables.
 Not open to those who have completed 161.
-Prerequisite: 143 or permission of instructor.
-Staff. - 143 Probability and Statistics (4).
+Prereguisite: 143 or permission of instructor.
+Staff.

+143 Probability and Statistics (4).
 F and S, core.
 An introduction to the concepts and methods of probability and statistics.
 The course is designed for students interested in the application of probability and statistics in business, economics, and the social and life sciences.
 Topics include descriptive statistics, probability theory, random variables and probability distributions, sampling distributions, point and interval estimation, hypothesis testing, analysis of variance, and correlation and regression.
 Prerequisite: one year of algebra and one year of geometry in high school.
+Staff.

+156 Discrete Mathematics for Computer Science (4).
+F Sets both as mathematical objects and abstract data types, logic, mathematical induction, combinatorics, probability.
+Applications in computer science.
+Prerequisite: CPSC 185 or permission of the instructor.

-Staff. - 160 Elementary Functions and Calculus I
+160 Elementary Functions and Calculus I (5).
+E core.

-- (5).
-F, core.
 This course is an alternative to Mathematics 161 for students who have completed four years of high school mathematics but who are not ready for calculus.
 Placement in Mathematics 160 or Mathematics 161 is determined by a calculus readiness test administered to incoming first-year students during orientation.
 Topics include functions and their graphs, trigonometric functions, logarithmic and exponential functions, limits, derivatives, applications of derivatives, integrals, and applications of integrals.
 Prerequisite: four years of college preparatory high school mathematics.
 Staff.
-Not offered 1996-97. - 161 Calculus I (4).
-F, I, and S, honors section, core.
+Not offered 1996-97.

+161 Calculus I (4).
+F and S, honors section, core.
 Functions, limits, derivatives, applications of derivatives, integrals, applications of integrals.
 Prerequisite: either four years of college preparatory mathematics and an acceptable score on the calculus readiness test administered by the department during orientation, or 110.
+Staff.

-Staff. - 162 Calculus II (4).
+162 Calculus II (4).
 F and S, honors section.
 Exponential and logarithmic functions, trigonometric functions, techniques of integration, sequences and series.
 Prerequisite: 160 or 161.
-First-year students with advanced placement (AP) credit for Calculus I should enroll in section AP.
-Staff. - 221 The Real Number System and Methods for Elementary School Teachers (4).
+First-year students with advanced placement (AP) credit for Calculus I should normally enroll in section AP.
+Staff.

+221 The Real Number System and Methods for Elementary School Teachers (4).
 F and S, core.
 This course provides prospective elementary school teachers with background needed for teaching elementary mathematics.
 Both content and methodology relevant to school mathematics are considered.
 Topics covered include the real number system and its subsystems.
 Pedagogical issues addressed include the nature of mathematics and of mathematics learning, and the role of problem solving and the impact of technology in the elementary school mathematics curriculum.
 Prerequisites: one year of algebra and one year of geometry in high school.
 Staff.